sravps7/sravps7.github.io/index.md

 ### Projects

 I have done quite a few projects in my stay at IIT Bombay.
-Have a look at the projects section and feel free to give me your feedback on them.
+Have a look at the Projects section and feel free to give me your feedback on them.
 The list will keep getting updated as and when I am ready with the documentation of the project.

 ### Contact Me